BeamMW/docs-gitbook/dev/guides/building-beam.md

     ```

     {% hint style="info" %}
     **Please note**: The above command will clone the latest master branch.
 The master branch is where the Beam team develops upcoming versions of Beam.
-Users should select the appropriate [branch](https://github.com/BeamMW/beam/branches) then `git checkout` after cloning the main Beam repository.&#x20;
+Users should select the appropriate [branch](https://github.com/BeamMW/beam/branches) then `git checkout` after cloning the main Beam repository.
     {% endhint %}

     To clone the **`Double Doppler 4.0`** release branch, enter the following: